Kenneth Cairns: Biography

-At the age of 16 Cairns was involved in a motorcycle accident which resulted in damage to his spine and left him confined to a wheelchair.
+At the age of 16 Cairns was involved in a motorcycle accident which resulted in damage to his spine, after which he began using a wheelchair.
 He began swimming to improve his fitness in 1976 and, at the National Stoke Mandeville Games the following year, won all of the swimming events that he entered.
 Before dedicating his time fully to swimming he chose to go to college and finish his education.
 He returned to the pool in 1982 and began competed in class S3 events up until he retired due to ill health just before the 2008 Paralympic Games in Beijing.
 When not swimming Cairns is a keen harmonica player who regularly competes in the annual National Championships in Bristol.
 In 2009 he won in the jazz section.

 Cairns made his Paralympic Games debut in 1984, winning four gold medals, one individual silver, and a team silver in the relay.
 While this would prove to be his greatest Paralympic performance he was able to win at least one medal in every Paralympic Games from 1992 to 2004, finding particular success in the freestyle events.
 Between 1990 and 2006 Cairns won 16 medals in World Championship competitions, including 7 golds, and 21 medals in European Championships until 2001.
 He swam relay events with Mike Kenny and Sascha Kindred amongst others.

 Now retired, Cairns continues to support swimming galas around the country that are organised by Scottish Disability Sport.
 At one such event Cairns met and inspired Andrew Mullen who went on to find World Championship and Paralympic swimming success.